radalin/todoist/readme.md

 ```

 The above code will regenerate the generate-lib directory based on the changes you amde to the openapi.yml file (of course some changes might be necessary on your code as well).s

-# Components
- I will not focus on the code architecture but on the infrastructure.
-Be able to start things from ground up.
-Therefore I need:
- * Docker Composer file definitions for services:
- ** Backend PHP service
- ** Database service
- ** Frontend service?
- * PHP Backend either a simple Slim framework or maybe plain old php with some customization
- * Database section that does not reset itself once the containers rebuilt.
- * Maybe build a simple frontend service as well to show a UI etc. I might make this built-in to backend site.

-# TODOs
-* Have a migration system?